PhD Defence Aisha Callebaut

 July 1, 2022

-Aisha Callebaut successfully defended her PhD thesis, entitled "The role of deamidation as post-translational modification in type 1 diabetes."
+Aisha Callebaut successfully defended her PhD thesis, "The role of deamidation as a post-translational modification in type 1 diabetes."
 The defense was an important milestone in Aisha's academic journey, and it was an honor to have such an esteemed group of experts as part of the jury.
 We would like to extend our deepest gratitude to the following members of the jury for their participation and constructive questions, which contributed greatly to the quality of the defense and the final thesis: Thomas Delong (University of Colorado, Anschutz Medical Campus, Aurora, CO, USA), Decio Eizirik (Université Libre de Bruxelles (ULB), Brussels, Belgium), Rita Derua (KU Leuven, Leuven, Belgium), and Johannes Creemers (KU Leuven, Leuven, Belgium).
 Their insightful feedback and thought-provoking questions have enriched this academic endeavor and have been instrumental in shaping the final outcome of Aisha’s PhD work.

 Share this post